davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index.md

 ## CS 455 - Principles of Database Systems

 ### Database Term Project
 The term project is open-ended, and you need to write a short proposal (1 page is sufficient) outlining what you and your team are hoping to accomplish.
+You are given a lot of freedom to work on whatever you wish.
 The only requirements for the term project are listed as follows:
 - Novelty: You are required to learn and apply something new about data management and/or databases that was not covered in class.
 - You are required to work in teams of 2-3 students.
 - You are required to build out a significant application.